sertit/eoreader/docs/optical.md

 EOReader uses (from version 0.18.0) the indices described in the [awesome spectral indices (ASI)](https://awesome-ee-spectral-indices.readthedocs.io/en/latest/) project.

+> ⚠ You may need to install the last `spyndex` directly from GitHub latest version to have all available indices:
+> `pip uninstall spyndex && pip install -U --no-deps git+https://github.com/awesome-spectral-indices/spyndex.git`

 In addition to all these indices, EOReader kept the following indices for legacy purposes:

 ``` {container} full-width